confluentmedical/nitinol-design-concepts/125-volumetric-analysis/README.md

 3, 1,0.0381633, 0.00586188, 0.00426864, 372.964, 122.887, 0.0820324, 1007.88, -340.392, 1, 0.00106124, 0.0439823, 0.0337849, 495.751, -198.198, 0.698028, 0.0010536, 0.0323587, 0.0253476, 250.276, -101.539, 0.587902, 0.00105064, 79.3104, 29.0659, 486.219, 43.1876, 17.7542, 243.674, -0.0151119, -0.0223899, 0.0427704, -0.0115536, -0.0115536, -0.0115536
 ```
 This Python script does everything that we did manually in [Open Frame Fatigue Analysis](../120-open-frame-fatigue), and quite a bit more.
 You should read through the [ivolResults.py](./ivolResults.004.py) code and comments to see how it works.

+## Process results with postprocessFEA.R

+If we were only interested in creating a point cloud, we could use a spreadsheet or a simple script like [point-cloud.R](../120-open-frame-fatigue/point-cloud.R).
+But now we have about 30 columns of results for thousands of integration points, and we're going to need some bigger guns.
+The [postprocessFEA.R](postprocessFEA.R) script is designed for this purpose.
+If you're new to R, it is an open-source statistical computing environment, with great tools for analyzing and processing large data sets.
+Download a copy from [RStudio](https://www.rstudio.com/), and learn more at [R for Data Science](http://r4ds.had.co.nz/).

+If you are starting up R for the first time, you will need to install some packages before running postprocessFEA.R](postprocessFEA.R).
+Using the tool bar menu, select Tools > Install Packages.
+Type in `tidyverse, forcats` in the Packages field, and click install.

+Create a new project in RStudio and select New Directory.
+Copy [postprocessFEA.R](postprocessFEA.R) into the newly created directory, and open it in RStudio (File > Open File).
+Copy [open-frame-fatigue-v25mm-9pct.ivol.csv](./open-frame-fatigue-v25mm-9pct.ivol.csv) to that same directory.
+To run the R script, click the "Source" button at the top right of the code window.
+In a few seconds, it will create and save several plots in the [./png](./pdf) and [./pdf](./pdf) folders, and a summary of output information in the [./out](./out) folder.